-An allanblackia R&D demonstration farm was established in 2010 in a degraded Forest Reserve in partnership between Unilever and Form international to investigate the productive, agronomic and commercial feasibility of sustainable A.B. oil production.
+An Allanblackia R&D demonstration farm was established in 2010 in a degraded Forest Reserve in partnership between Unilever and Form International to investigate the productive, agronomic and commercial feasibility of sustainable Allanblackia oil production.
 Allanblackia parviflora is a tree species native to many African countries.
 Seeds of these trees produce high quality oil for application in food and non-food products.
-To date, 65 hectares have been established, are actively managed and play an important role in ongoing R&D work.
-First oil production from this pilot site is expected in a few years time, as some of the trees have started bearing fruits.
+To date, 67 hectares have been established, are actively managed and play an important role in ongoing R&D work.
+Part of the trees have started bearing fruits and research on flowering, fruiting and seed production is continued.
 Next to forest restoration, these trees are also tested in mixed production with cocoa with a number of smallholder cocoa farmers.

-Form international has been responsible for a.o. farm design, establishment and management, lead R&D work and collaborate with partners (ICRAF, FORIG, Novel Ghana, IUCN), tree nursery production and research, acquisition of a broad range of genetic material and plant types, and business modelling.
-Form international is member of the Allanblackia Partnership.
+Form International has been responsible for amongst others farm design, establishment and management, lead R&D work and collaborate with partners (ICRAF, FORIG, Novel Ghana, IUCN), tree nursery production and research, acquisition of a broad range of genetic material and plant types, and business modelling.
+Form International is member of the Allanblackia Partnership.

 - Key site to generate knowledge on: